 - Blow your nose before use.

-- Use 1 hour before or after eating or drinking hot foods or liquids.
+- Do not use for at least 1 hour before or 1 hour after eating or drinking hot foods or liquids.

 What do I do if I miss a dose?